Tuesday, February 4

 TRANSACTIONS IN PAST 7 DAYS

-- This is the first of four meetings between the Sabres and Red Wings this season.
+- This is the third of four meetings between the Sabres and Red Wings this season.

 - Next meeting: Tuesday, Feb.
 11 in Buffalo

 THIS DATE IN SABRES HISTORY